Mary Ajami: Literary saloon

-In 1920, after the Ottoman Empire collapsed, Ajami founded the Damascus Women's Literary Club and spearheaded the movement to give women the right to vote, going directly to King Faysal I, the first post-Ottoman Syrian ruler.
-In that same year, she established a weekly salon in her home that was well attended by both men and women, who took that opportunity to discuss politics, philosophy and religious affairs.
+In 1920, after the Ottoman Empire collapsed, Ajami founded the Damascus Women's Literary Club.
+The literary salon was well attended by both men and women, who took the opportunity to discuss politics, philosophy and religious affairs.
 Her salon was groundbreaking at the time, because allowing men and women to engage in discussions together was unheard of in Syria.
 She described the salon's aim as "reviving female intelligentsia."